SuperOffice/SDK-Doc/Customer.Service.Support/ui/tutorial-custom-db-and-ui.md

 title =
 ```

-Set title for each pane identical to the element name.
+Set the title for each pane identical to the element name.

 **Info - simple values:**